Dr Meika Skuse BVBiol, BVSc

 Dr Lauren Turner BVBiol, BVSc

 Lauren graduated from CSU in Wagga in August 2016, joining us from East Gippsland, where she grew up on the family farm.
 She has a passion for horses, working dogs, and farm life in general.
 She has been a great addition to the team at Tallangatta Veterinary Clinic, enjoying the variety of mixed practice and tackling her career head on.
 She is also involved with the Tallangatta Netball Club, co-captaining C grade last season in a successful year.
-She has also been found out practicing waterskiing and paddleboarding on the beautiful Hume Weir
+She has also been found out paddleboarding on the beautiful Hume Weir

 Dr Jack Killalea BVBiol, BVSc